-Hawk Carlisle has already been asked by me.
+Hawk Carlisle and Tom [Inaudible] have already been asked by me.
 Let's look at what Red Flag looks like 2030.
-Red Flag drove PhD level war-fighting thinking in our Air Force.
+Red Flag drove PhD level warfighting thinking in our Air Force.

-We've got to get back to something driving that, and Red Flag Cyber are the right answers.
+We've got to get back to something driving that, and Red Flag [Inaudible] are the right answers.
 How we integrate these -- so when we go over to Red Flag or whatever we call it in 2030, the whole team is playing.

 Space, Cyber, everybody -- blue airmen.
+So

-So you've got a realistic picture of what this world's going to look like.
+you've got a realistic picture of what this world's going to look like and what that fight [Inaudible].
 How do we get there from here, because we're not close yet.